 Feeling edgy, restless or jumpy.
 Stomach problems.
 Nausea and diarrhoea.
 Children are more likely to cry.
 Have tantrums or become clingy and tend to develop illness in early childhood, with symptoms being persistent, coming and going into adulthood.

 There are many ways of treating childhood ailments without causing any side-effects.
 First, we need to find out the cause of every problem.

 There are a range of therapies to treat anxiety psychologically such as:

-- Cognitive behavioural therapy (CBT) – to help you to understand your behaviour and how to gain control
+- Cognitive behavioral therapy (CBT) – to help you to understand your behavior and how to gain control

 - Deep breathing exercises – breathing with attention and concentration

 - Progressive muscle relaxation

 Seeking professional help, going for counselling therapy is another alternative to help kids learn coping skills so that they can face fear and worry less.

 Spending more time bonding with child/children.
 Doing things with him/her that he/she enjoys most.

 Help kids to talk about feelings.
 Give them a listening ear and let them know you understand, love and accept them.

 A caring relationship with you helps your child build inner strengths.
 Encourage your child to take small steps forward.